PrimeLabDev/NEAR-TPS-Testing-Tool/README.md

     ```bash
     npm i
     ```
-2. For the first run, dev-deploy a clean/new `nearapps_user_factory.wasm` contract.
+2. For the first run, dev-deploy a clean/new `user_factory.wasm` contract.
     ```bash
-    near dev-deploy --wasmFile=nearapps_user_factory.wasm
+    near dev-deploy --wasmFile=user_factory.wasm
     ```
     In case of any failure, you can clean the `neardev/` directory and retry.
 3. Update the values on `config.js`.